Stanage Edge: Rock climbing

 Stanage's naturally weathered Millstone Grit face is now known as a highly popular location for rock climbing in the Peak District.
 The edge runs three miles north from the Cowper Stone to Stanage End.
 It is the northernmost of an almost continuous line of cliffs, including Burbage Rocks, Froggatt Edge, Curbar Edge, Baslow Edge and Birchen Edge.
 The Cowper Stone is a block of gritstone at the most southerly point of Stanage.
 Set alone a few hundred metres from the last buttress of the main crag, it is a large boulder with distinctive rounded breaks running across it.
 It is the scene of some classic hard-grit routes of the 1980s first climbed by protagonists such as Johnny Dawes and John Allen.
 The Edge was notably omitted from the first rock climbing guidebook to the Peak District, Some Gritstone Climbs by John Laycock, published in 1913, due to the then severe access restrictions to the land.
 It has subsequently been featured regularly in over a century of regular climbing guidebooks, which document the growth in the number of routes and the rise in climbing standards.

 Although the edge reaches only 25 metres in height it is one of the most famous UK climbing venues: aside from having a multitude of routes close to a major population centre, it is home to the route Right Unconquerable (HVS 5a), which, when first climbed by Joe Brown in 1949, was considered a milestone achievement in British climbing.
 In spite of its height, the edge is home to the longest recorded rock route in the United Kingdom; the 5000m Girdle Traverse, completed by Ron Fawcett in 1992 and graded "E5 6b(ish)".

 Running

 Stanage is a magnet for walkers and runners.
 The Fat Boys Stanage Struggle is a popular local fell race that starts in Hathersage—altitude 91 m—and routes up to and along Stanage Edge to High Neb—458 m—before returning to the village 367 m below.
 The 19 September 2021 edition of the event was won in a time of 40m 51s by Michael Kenyon of Dronfield Running Club; there were 224 finishers.

 In popular culture

-The location has featured in films and television series, most notably in the 2005 film Pride and Prejudice during a scene Elizabeth Bennet (portrayed by Keira Knightley) is seen facing the horizon from the Edge.
+The location has featured in films and television series, most notably in the 2005 film Pride and Prejudice during a scene in which Elizabeth Bennet (portrayed by Keira Knightley) is seen facing the horizon from the Edge.